 Woad is an important dye in much of Europe during the medieval period.
 It's one of the three prominent pigments of the European dyeing industry, along with weld (yellow) and madder (red).

-In York, UK, a Viking Age dye shop with remains of both woad and madder have been excavated, dating to the 10th century CE.
+In York, UK, a Viking Age dye shop with remains of both woad and madder have been excavated, dating to the 10th century AD.
 In medieval times, centers of woad cultivation arise in England, Germany, Italy, Normandy, Brittany and Languedoc in France.

 The French area of the Lauragaisis becomes the biggest producer of woad (pastel).
-One writer comments "woad […] hath made that country the happiest and richest in Europe.
+One writer comments "woad […] hath made that country the happiest and richest in Europe."

 To extract woad, a maker gathers leaves from the bottom of the plants.
 She shreds and steeps them in water at 80°C (176°F) for 10 min.
 It must cool quickly; one way is by placing the pot in a bin of ice.
 Dye is extracted by squeezing the leaves, which are then discarded.